-Frozen I peered into my favorite Shakespeare an Co librairie.
-I reached for the book of Ernest Hemingway A Moveable Feast .This is one of my favorite books
+One day I peered into my favorite Shakespeare an Co bookstore and reached for his book A Moveable Feast .

-If you are lucky enough to have lived in Paris as a young man, Mr.Hemingway once wrote, then wherever you go for the rest of your life, it stays with you, for Paris is a moveable feast.”
+If you are lucky enough to have lived in Paris as a young man, Mr.Hemingway once wrote, then wherever you go for the rest of your life, it stays with you, Paris is a moveable feast.

-The apartment was sparse, with no running water and a bathroom that consisted of little more than a bucket.Is a Paris standard even now.
-This not prevent the writer to have a cats.
+The apartment was sparse, with no running water and a bathroom that consisted of little more than a bucket.
+This is Paris standard even now sometimes.
+This not prevent Hemingway to have a cats.

-During their time in Paris, the Hemingways became acquainted with other ex-pats living in the city.
-Composing the famous “Lost Generation,” these artists, including Gertrude Stein, Ezra Pound, Picasso and James Joyce, became central to Hemingway’s growth as a writer.
+During their time in Paris, the Hemingway’s became acquainted with other ex-pats living in the city.
+Composing the famous Lost Generation, these artists, including Gertrude Stein, Ezra Pound, Picasso and James Joyce, became central to Hemingway’s growth as a writer.

 The couple left Paris in 1923, when Hadley discovered she was pregnant with their first child.
-But their absence was short lived: after giving birth in Toronto, the couple brought their baby back to Paris in January of 1924.
+But their absence was short: after giving birth in Toronto, the couple brought their baby back to Paris in January of 1924.
 This second life in Paris ushered in one of Hemingway’s most prolific creative periods.
 In 1927, Hadley divorced Hemingway after discovering his affair with Pauline Pfeiffer, a fashion reporter.
 Hemingway and Pfeiffer married only a few months later and left Paris for Key West the following year.

 Les Deux Magot

-Located in Saint-Germain-des-Prés, Les Deux Magot was once the meeting place for Paris’ literary elite, including Simone de Beauvoir and Jean-Paul Sartre.
-Hemingway also frequented the café, and even used it as a setting for a meeting place in The Sun Also Rises.
+Located in the Saint-Germain-des-Prés, this cafe was once the meeting place for Paris’ literary elite, including Simone de Beauvoir and Jean-Paul Sartre.
+Hemingway also frequented the place, and even used it as a setting for a meeting place in The Sun Also Rises.

 La Closerie des Lilas

 Like Les Deux Magots, La Closerie became a watering hole for artistic and literary minds in Paris, and Hemingway went there often to write – he wrote most of The Sun Also Rises there.
 La Closerie des Lilas was also the first place where Hemingway read F. Scott Fitzgerald’s manuscript of The Great Gatsby.

 Shakespeare and Company

-Anyone fascinated with Hemingway – or any other early modernist English author – should came here : a historic bookstore near the Seine on Paris’ Left Bank.
+Anyone fascinated with Hemingway – or any other early modernist English author – should came to this historic bookstore near the Seine on Paris’ Left Bank.
 Started by American expat Sylvia Beach in 1919, the bookstore served as the center for English speaking writers and publishers in post-WWI Paris.

-Hemingway mentions the shop in his Paris memoir, He writing, “In those days there was no money to buy books.
+Hemingway mentions the shop in his Paris memoir, He writing, In those days there was no money to buy books.
 I borrowed books from the rental library of Shakespeare & Company, which was the library and bookstore of Sylvia Beach.
 On a cold windswept street, this was a warm, cheerful place with a big stove in winter, tables and shelves of books, new books in the window, and photographs on the wall of famous writers both dead and living.
 Shakespeare and Company was also the first place to publish James Joyce’s classic – Ulysses.

-6) Harry’s New York Bar
+Harry’s New York Bar